Mark Emmert

-Mark Allen Emmert (born December 16, 1952) was the president of the National Collegiate Athletic Association until March 1st, 2023.
-He was the fifth CEO of the NCAA; he was named as the incoming president on April 27, 2010, and assumed his duties on November 1, 2010 and ending on March 1, 2023.
+Mark Allen Emmert (born December 16, 1952) is an American corporate manager.
+He served as the 5th president of the National Collegiate Athletic Association (NCAA) from 2010 to 2023, as the 30th president of the University of Washington from 2004 to 2010, and as the chancellor of Louisiana State University from 1999 to 2004.

-Emmert was previously the 30th president of the University of Washington, his alma mater, taking office in June 2004, becoming the first alumnus in 48 years to lead UW.
-He left Washington on October 1, 2010, having announced his departure for the NCAA Presidency on April 27, 2010.
-The University of Washington Board of Regents elected him President Emeritus in honor of his service to the UW.

-Before Emmert became president of the University of Washington, he was chancellor at Louisiana State University and held faculty and administration positions at the University of Connecticut, Montana State University, and University of Colorado.

 Early life and education

 Emmert was born on December 16, 1952, in Fife, Washington and attended Fife High School, graduating in 1971.
 He studied at Green River Community College in Auburn, Washington before transferring in spring 1973 to the University of Washington, where he graduated with a Bachelor of Arts in 1975.
 He went on to earn a Master of Public Administration in 1976 and a PhD in 1983 from the Maxwell School of Citizenship and Public Affairs of Syracuse University.

 Career

 Northern Illinois University

 Non-tenured positions (Research Associate, Asst.
 Professor) in government and political studies 1983-85.